Catfish Po Boy Sandwich

 Using your left hand, drop several pieces of catfish in the egg wash and cover completely.

-Pull out and drop in the Shrimp & Fish Fry mixture.
+Pull out and drop in the corn flour mixture.

 With your right hand, toss the seafood around to fully coat with corn flour.